1Byte-Software/1byte-react-design/README.md

     yarn install
     ```

-3. To run and test the app on your local machine (http://localhost:5173):
+3. To build/deploy the app, you can run:

     ```sh
-    yarn start:dev
+    yarn build
     ```

-    This will start a server instance and begin listening for connections in develop environment from localhost on port 5173.

-    ```sh
-    yarn start:pro
-    ```

-    This will start a server instance and begin listening for connections in production environment from localhost on port 5173.

-4. To build/deploy the app, you can run:

-    ```sh
-    yarn build:dev
-    ```

     This will place all files needed for deployment for develop server into the [`/dist`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fkenneth_wise%2FWorkspace%2F1ByteSoftware%2FLibrary%2F1byte%3Areact-design%2Fdist%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%2C%22cd97981e-fe0d-41e4-b8a7-f07d20b5fc41%22%5D "/Users/kenneth_wise/Workspace/1ByteSoftware/Library/1byte:react-design/dist") directory.

-    ```sh
-    yarn build:pro
-    ```

-    This will place all files needed for deployment for production server into the [`/dist`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fkenneth_wise%2FWorkspace%2F1ByteSoftware%2FLibrary%2F1byte%3Areact-design%2Fdist%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%2C%22cd97981e-fe0d-41e4-b8a7-f07d20b5fc41%22%5D "/Users/kenneth_wise/Workspace/1ByteSoftware/Library/1byte:react-design/dist") directory.

 ## License